zdravkov/kendo-docs/api/wrappers/jsp/chart/plotarea.md

 # \<kendo:chart-plotArea\>

 The plot area configuration options.
-This is the area containing the plotted series.
+The plot area is the area which displays the series.

 #### Example
     <kendo:chart>